|Law Summary||Packaging Act and Packaging Excise Duty Act |

 Return to retail

 Retained by system administrator (Eesti Pandipakend OÜ).

 Redemption rate (2017):

-The Packaging Act regulates the production and makes provisions for the characteristics of packaging in general, and requires packaging manufacturers to recover and responsibly dispose of the materials they put on the market.
+The Packaging Act, implemented in 2005, regulates the production of packagaing and makes provisions for the characteristics of packaging in general, requiring that packaging manufacturers recover and responsibly dispose of the materials they put on the market.
 Local governments are also obligated to include packaging waste collection in their waste management plan.

 Packaging producers are responsible for collecting their packaging and packaging waste, but they may transfer these obligations to a state-accredited recovery organization founded by and comprising packaging companies.
 As of July 2011, the Ministry of the Environment has accredited four packaging material recovery organizations—the company OÜ TVO and the non-profit organisations Eesti Taaskasutusorganisatsioon and Eesti Pakendiringlus, which manage the collection of packaging materials, and the company OÜ Eesti Pandipakend, (in English, Estonian Deposit packaging Ltd) (EPP), which manages the deposit-refund system for beverage containers.
 To fund its operations, the EPP keeps all unclaimed deposits and charges service fees.
 All packaging organizations are run by producers and retailers and must be non-profit; even companies may only use their profits for reinvestment in the company.

 The Act also creates the Packaging Committee, an advisory body intended to keep the system running smoothly and on target with its goals.